Neural Weight Compression for Language Models: Neural weight compression

+At inference time, we compress model weights sequentially.
+To reduce error accumulation, we compensate for residuals from previously compressed weights by absorbing them into the remaining uncompressed weights.

+\textbf{Intra-layer error compensation.} When compressing a weight matrix column by column, we adjust each uncompressed column using the residuals from earlier compressed columns.
+Let $\mathbf{r}_i=\mathbf{w}_i-\hat{\mathbf{w}}_i$ denote the reconstruction residual of the $i$-th column.
+Before compressing the $k$-th column, we construct an error-compensated column as

-where $\mathbf{W}_{1:k-1}$ denotes the first $k-1$ columns of the weight tensor, $\hat{\mathbf{W}}_{1:k-1}$ denotes its compressed version, and $\mathbf{a}_k$ denotes the $k$-th column of the $\mathbf{L}^\top - \mathbf{I}$; here, $\mathbf{L}$ is the upper trianglular matrix from the LDL decomposition of the loss Hessian for this layer.
-The updated $\tilde{\mathbf{w}}_k$ will then be compressed by the neural codec, and the next column will be updated subsequently.
-We note that our column-wise chunking strategy makes the compression pipeline compatible with this procedure.
+where $\mathbf{c}_k$ contains the feedback coefficients from previous columns to the current one.
+Following prior work \citep{quip}, we set $\mathbf{c}_k$ to the corresponding off-diagonal entries of the $k$-th column of $\mathbf{L}$ from the LDL decomposition of the layer Hessian, $\mathbf{H} = \mathbf{L}^\top \mathbf{D}\mathbf{L}$.
+Our column-wise chunking makes the codec compatible with this procedure.

-\textbf{Inter-layer recovery fine-tuning.} Before compressing each layer in a transformer block, we fine-tune the layer to account for the compression conducted on other layers in the same block; this is inspired by recent works in model compression \citep{quip-sharp, cbq, pvtuning}.
-Precisely, after compressing each layer in a $k$-th block, we fine-tune the uncompressed layers in the same block to match the block output to the $k$-th block output of the uncompressed model.
-Here, as the block input, we use the features of the uncompressed model computed from calibration data; this enables a parallel compression of multiple transformer blocks.
-This block-wise method can be complemented by a final end-to-end fine-tuning of the entire model after compression is complete, similar to the strategy in QuIP\#.
+\paragraph{Inter-layer recovery fine-tuning.} We also compensate for errors across layers within each transformer block.
+Before compressing a layer, we fine-tune the remaining uncompressed layers in the same block to account for already compressed layers.
+After each layer in the $k$-th block is compressed, we optimize the remaining layers to minimize the MSE between the current block output and the original uncompressed block output.

+As block inputs, we use the calibration features computed by the original model.
+This enables different transformer blocks to be compressed in parallel, as in \citet{quip,aqlm}